P1450 Code in Ford Vehicles: Meaning, Causes and Symptoms

 4. Blocked or Damaged Charcoal Canister

-A blocked charcoal canister can also cause a P1450 trouble code in Ford vehicles.
-If there is no dirt or debris in the vent valve tube and the vent valve is also working fine based upon the test performed above, chances are that the charcoal canister is blocked.
+If there is no dirt or debris in the vent valve tube and the vent valve is also working fine based upon the test performed above, chances are that the charcoal canister is blocked, which is causing P1450 code.

 5. Damaged Fuel Filler Cap